ITC-CRIB/fairly/docs/reference/cli.rst

 - :code:`-p, --param KEY=VALUE`: Any other client-specific configuration
   parameter.
 Can be repeated.

-The command prints nothing on success.
-Use :code:`fairly repository config` to inspect the result.
+Use :code:`fairly repository config` to inspect repository configurations.

-..
-TODO: Example output pending. `repository add` currently saves the entry without its `client_id` (save_config() only persists the client config parameters), after which every configuration read (`repository list`, `repository config`, `repository token`) fails with `AttributeError: No client id <id>`.
-Capture the `repository config` example below against a custom repository once this is fixed.

 fairly repository config
 ''''''''''''''''''''''''